lrskne/intro/README.md

 #Code Fellows Rails Class Assignment
 ##2.2 - Rails Introduction
+##2.3 - n/a got code changes directly
+##2.4 - Goal was to add a controller with an action and when client goes to the controller name
+the client will be sent to the action view

 This is the finished product, as a result of doing the commands below

 1) Create a new rails project.